Spin Polarization Type Dependence of the Neutrino Mass and Nature

-Here the upper (lower) sign corresponds to the neutrino (antineutrino), $\theta$ is the scattering angle, $V_{\nu_{k}}$ and $A_{\nu_{k}}$ imply the presence both of vector and of axial - vector components of leptonic current, $F_{c}$ is the charge ($F_{c}(0)=1$) form factor of a nucleus, and $Z$ is the number of its protons.
-We have also used the size
+Here the upper (lower) sign corresponds to the neutrino (antineutrino), $V_{\nu}$ and $A_{\nu}$ imply the presence both of vector and of axial-vector components of leptonic current, $F_{c}$ is the charge ($F_{c}(0)=1$) form factor of a nucleus, $Z$ is the proton number.
+We have also used the sizes